Ferroxius/Palette/Alpyne_Installation.md

 ## FAQ
 ### Sources of Inspiration?
 [ANVIL](https://github.com/Althro/Anvil) by Althro formed the baseline of the list.
-Its a great starting point for modding Skyrim
+Its a good starting point for anyone wanting to make a modlist

 A large portion of the gameplay systems and designs formed from an unreleased successor to another of Althro's lists, [Tinvaak](https://loadorderlibrary.com/lists/tinvaak-3).
 The list was going to be very centred around roleplaying and world responsiveness

-Modlists such as Styyx's [Ruvaak](https://github.com/Styyx1/Ruvaak-Readme) were inspirations for the dark fantasy approach

 ### Why isn't (Insert mod here) included?
 Usually I do not include a mod for the following reasons: